Skip to main content

 • Estrogen Estrogen has profound effects on the brain, supporting neurotransmitter function and synaptic plasticity, particularly in areas related to verbal memory.
 During menopause, the decline in estrogen is a primary driver of hot flashes, night sweats, and cognitive changes.
 For women experiencing these symptoms, estrogen replacement therapy can be highly effective.
 The decision to use estrogen is based on a thorough evaluation of the patient’s symptoms and health history.

-Growth Hormone Peptide Therapy A Pulsatile Approach
+Growth Hormone Peptide Therapy a Pulsatile Approach

 Peptide therapy offers a more nuanced approach.
-These peptides are signaling molecules that stimulate the to produce and release its own HGH in a natural, pulsatile manner, mimicking the body’s youthful patterns.
+These peptides are signaling molecules that stimulate the pituitary gland to produce and release its own HGH in a natural, pulsatile manner, mimicking the body’s youthful patterns.
 This approach is generally considered safer and helps preserve the integrity of the HPG axis.

 Leading Growth Hormone Peptides